Trusty Joe’s Top Picks

 Best Inexpensive Robot Vacuum Comparison Table

-Here’s a table that lets you quickly compare the features between each of the robot vacuums that I reviewed above.
+Here’s a table that lets you quickly compare the features between each of the Roomba type vacuums that I reviewed above.

 Note: Mobile and tablet users must swipe to see the full contents of the table

 |ECOVACS DEEBOT N79S||110 mins.||3 hours||Both||Yes||Yes||Hard floor and thin carpet||See Amazon.com Reviews|